Gattonside

 Gattonside is a small village in the Scottish Borders.
 It is located 1 km north of Melrose, on the north side of the River Tweed.
-In 1143, the lands of Gattonside were granted to the monks of Melrose Abbey by King David I.
+In 1143, the lands of Gattonside were granted to the monks of Melrose Abbey by David I of Scotland.

-Gattonside was the home of modernist architect Peter Womersley (1923–1993), whose self-designed house, The Rig (1956), is now a Category B listed building.
+Modernist architect Peter Womersley lived in Gattonside at his self-designed house, The Rig, completed in 1957.
+The Rig was designated as a Category B listed building on 17 April 2007 as a "fine example of domestic house built by Peter Womersley".

-The village is linked to Melrose, on the opposite side of the river, by the 19th-century Gattonside Suspension Bridge.
-Built in 1826, the bridge was repaired in 1992, and is protected as a Category B listed building.
+The village is linked to Melrose, on the opposite side of the River Tweed, by the 19th-century Gattonside Suspension Bridge, built in 1826.
 The plantation owner, Robert Waugh of Harmony Hall was a shareholder who on his death in 1832 left his shares to the poor of Melrose.
+The bridge was designated as a Category A listed building on 15 March 1971.
+Its listing was amended to Category B in 1998.